-The revenue from specific road transport taxes and charges (\in 286 billion) exceeds the infrastructure cost (\in 178 billion) in 2013 in the EU.
+The revenue from specific road transport taxes and charges (€ 286 billion) exceeds the infrastructure cost (€ 178 billion) in 2013 in the EU.
 In only a few countries (Croatia, Hungary and Romania) this was not the case, which is mainly because these countries have spent very large amounts in upgrading their road infrastructure network over the last two decades.

-Infrastructure cost and revenue from specific transport taxes/charges per mode of transport in
+Figure 1 Infrastructure cost and revenue from specific transport taxes/charges per mode of transport in 2013

 As is shown in Figure 1, the tax/charge revenues from light vehicles (i.e. cars, motorcycles, vans) considerably exceed the cost they inflict to road infrastructure.
 For buses, on the other hand, tax/charge revenue is significantly lower than the infrastructure cost throughout the EU.
 Due to their higher mass, these vehicles inflict relatively more damage to roads than light vehicles, while at the same time these vehicles are less heavily taxed.
 At the EU level, revenue and cost are almost equal for HGVs, although large differences exist between countries.
-In some countries (e.g. Germany, extension of the Directive's scope to other vehicles, such as passenger cars.
-2 Because of a lack of reliable data on road infrastructure spending, Cyprus is not covered in this assessment.
+In some countries (e.g. Germany,

 Directive providing a framework for HGV road charging schemes that must be followed by Member States who wish to apply those schemes.
-The revision of this Directive may include an
+The revision of this Directive may include an extension of the Directive's scope to other vehicles, such as passenger cars.